sammosummo/sammosummo.github.io/_posts/2019-03-17-interactively.md

 ---
-layout: post
-title: Play a tone interactively with Python
 date: 2019-03-17
 has_code: true
 has_comments: true
-tags:
- - Python
- - sound
+layout: post
 revisions:
 - date: 2019-03-24
   reason: Added links to third post
 - date: 2019-08-02
   reason: Changed the repo
+tags:
+- python
+- hearing
+title: Play a tone interactively with Python
 ---

 This is the second post in a series about using Python to generate and play sounds.